Tamoxifen and raloxifene are the only FDA-approved drugs for breast cancer risk reduction in women at higher than average risk.

 Learn more about clinical trials.

-Medicare and many insurance providers offer prescription drug plans.
-One may already be included in your policy or you may be able to buy an extra plan for prescriptions.
+Medicare and many insurance companies offer prescription drug plans.
+One may already be included in your policy.
+Or, you may be able to buy an extra plan for prescriptions.

-Starting September 24, 2014, the Affordable Care Act will require new insurance plans to cover the cost (with no co-payments) of tamoxifen and raloxifene for women at high risk of breast cancer.
+The Affordable Care Act requires insurance plans (started on or after September 24, 2014) to cover the cost (with no co-payments) of tamoxifen and raloxifene for women at high risk of breast cancer.
 Learn more about this coverage.

-Research Fast Facts: Prevention
+Research Fast Facts: Breast Cancer Prevention

 Breast Cancer 101 - Side Effects of Tamoxifen